 What are Liabilities available on a Balance Sheet?

-One out of the three available accounting categories mentioned in a balance sheet is called Liability.
+One out of the three available accounting categories mentioned in a balance sheet is called Liability in accounting.
 A balance sheet is an accounting document capable of maintaining a stern record of the assets, equities, and liabilities in accounting.

 Assets refer to anything owned by a company that holds financial value.
-In a balance sheet, all liabilities are divided into two categories, as mentioned earlier: Long-term and short-term liabilities.
+In a balance sheet, all liabilities in accounting are divided into two categories, as mentioned earlier: Long-term liabilities in accounting and short-term liabilities in accounting.

-All the assets and liabilities must be recorded correctly to effectively list all current and long-term liabilities on a balance sheet.
+All the assets and liabilities must be recorded correctly to effectively list all current and long-term liabilities in accounting on a balance sheet.
 This is where ProfitBooks comes into the picture.

 ProfitBooks can create accurate and in detail balance sheets that can provide information regarding different liabilities in accounting.
 If you handle the accounting responsibilities for your company, you can automate most accounting processes with the help of ProfitBooks.